maldanam/tour-of-heroes/README.md

 # TourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+It has been upgraded to version 7.1.4.

 ## Development server